-Monte Cucco Park is spread across numerous municipalities in the Umbrian province of Perugia.
-The natural area spans 105 km².
+Monte Cucco Park is stretched across several municipalities in Umbria’s province of Perugia.
+The natural area spans 105 km2.
 There are two major rivers, the Chiascio and the Sentino, as well as scores of smaller streams.
 Here are the attractions to see at Monte Cucco Park.

 The Monte Cucco Park

-Monte Cucco Park is a protected natural area established in 1995.
+Established in 1995, Monte Cucco Park serves as a protected natural area.
 It boasts a rich biodiversity, with enormous forests of beech, ash, mountain ash, maples, and oaks, large meadows, and a wide variety of flowers, including orchids.
 The wildlife includes the wolf, the wild cat, and the most common wild boars, hawks, and foxes.

-Monte Cucco Park is located in Umbria region and contains the slopes of Mount Cucco, a summit in the Umbria-Marche Apennines that stands 5137 feet high.
+Monte Cucco Park is located in the Umbria region and contains the slopes of Mount Cucco, a summit in the Umbria-Marche Apennines that stands 5137 feet high.
 The area is part of one of Italy’s major karst systems.
 The park includes the lands of the municipalities of Costacciaro, Fossato di Vico, Sigillo, Gubbio, Gualdo Tadino, Scheggia, and Pascelupo.
-Mount Cucco’s main summit is a limestone peak known as the “Calcare Massiccio del Monte Cucco“.
+The main summit of Mount Cucco is a limestone peak known as the “Calcare Massiccio del Monte Cucco.”

 Monte Cucco’s History